If you can’t remove something from a document in Pages on Mac

 Click the object, then press Delete on your keyboard.

-If you still can’t delete it, try the following:
+If the object is still on the page, try the following:

 If a small x appears at the corners or ends of the object when you click it, it’s locked.
 Choose Arrange > Unlock (from the Arrange menu at the top of your screen), then press Delete on your keyboard.

-If you can’t select the object at all, it may be a master object placed on the background of the page.
-To make it selectable, choose Arrange > Section Masters > Make Master Objects Selectable (from the Arrange menu at the top of your screen).
+If you can’t select the object at all, it may be a section layout object placed on the background of the page.
+To make it selectable, choose Arrange > Section Layouts > Make Layout Objects Selectable (from the Arrange menu at the top of your screen).
 Click the object, then press Delete on your keyboard.

-Note: Removing a master object removes it from every page in the section.
-If you want to make any remaining master objects unselectable again, choose Arrange > Section Masters > Make Master Objects Selectable (the tick is removed from the menu item).
+Note: Removing a section layout object removes it from every page in the section.
+If you want to make any remaining section layout objects unselectable again, choose Arrange > Section Layouts > Make Layout Objects Selectable (the tick is removed from the menu item).

 A background colour on a page

-The background colour of a predesigned template is a master object that appears on all pages of the document or section.
+The background colour of a pre-designed template is a section layout object that appears on all pages of the document or section.

-Follow the instructions above (about deleting a shape, line or image) to make the master object selectable, then unlock it.
+Follow the instructions above (about deleting a shape, line or image) to make the section layout object selectable, then unlock it.

 When the object is unlocked, you can either delete the colour (it’s actually a shape with a colour fill applied), or choose a new colour fill.